 Men don’t go to doctors as regularly as women do, and many avoid visits when they’re experiencing health problems.
 According to 2014 data compiled by the U.S. Centers for Disease Control and Prevention, men are three times as likely as women to have gone without a visit to a doctor or other healthcare provider within the previous five years.

 A Cleveland Clinic survey earlier this year found that close to 60 percent of men will not see a doctor even when they suspect they have a serious illness.

 Why men wait to see the doctor — and women don't

-Young adults in general tend to be healthy and to think it will always be that way, said Dr. Christopher Kroner, a UC Irvine Health family medicine practitioner and assistant clinical professor in the UC Irvine School of Medicine.
+Young adults in general tend to be healthy and to think it will always be that way, said Dr. Regan Chan, a UC Irvine Health family medicine practitioner at UC Irvine Health Medical Group in Orange.

 But healthy young women have more reasons to go to a doctor for preventive care.
 For instance, they might want forms of birth control that require doctors’ visits.

 “There is no hormonal birth control for men at this time, so they don’t need to see a doctor for this,” Chan said.
 “Women also know they’re supposed to get checkups every couple of years for their Pap tests (to screen for cervical cancer), and there’s no similar, well-known test for young men.”